Unity-Technologies/com.unity.perception/com.unity.perception/Documentation~/Randomization/Tutorial.md

     * X : Uniform [0.5, 2]
     * Y : Uniform [0.5, 2]
     * Z : Uniform [0.5, 2]
-4. To ensure that we sample an equal scale value for the X, Y, and Z samplers, use the X sampler's random seed for all three samplers in the the scale parameter
+4. To ensure that the X, Y, and Z samplers all sample equal scale values, copy the X sampler's random seed to all three samplers

 #### Parameter 4: Cube Color
 1. Create a new ColorHSVA parameter named "CubeColor"